EmotiBit/Biometric_Validation_Methods/README.md

 2. Calculate Metric and Score.
 Using your collected data and the existing Algorithms for this metric, calculate the metric and calculate the score for that metric against your gold standard measurment.
 2. Create a release with this information.
 The release should be named the name of the test with its version appended to it.
 It should include a description and a table showing the results of the test with the algorithms that were used with it.
 Additionally, the data recorded from running the test should be included as assets for the release.
 See an example [here.](https://github.com/EmotiBit/Biometric_Validation_Methods/releases/tag/sit-stand-sit_v0.0.0)

+### I want to add data from a new **device**
+To add data from a new device to an existing test, follow the test procedure while recording data from the EmotiBit and from the new device.
+Put the files in a directory together named according to the naming convention below so that they can be added to the release for that specific version of the test.

+## Naming Convention
+Each test release contains data from the EmotiBit alongside ground-truth data from another device (ex.
+Cyton).
+The data files from the test are grouped together in a directory, named as `<test name_<vX.Y.Z>_<device>`.
+For example, if EmotiBit data was recorded alongside Cyton data following the stand_sit_stand_v0.0.0 test, then the directory containing the data files would be named `sit_stand_sit_v0.0.0_cyton`.

+Furthermore, the files in the directory would be named as follows:
+- For the Cyton data: `sit_stand_sit-v0.0.0-cyton.xxx`
+- For the EmotiBit data: `sit_stand_sit-v0.0.0-emotibit.csv`

+This ensures that data recorded at the same time on different devices using the same test remains grouped together, while data recorded using the same test but at a different time (such as to record data for a new device) is not accidentally compared with "incompatible" data.

 ## Versioning Structure